dusanCemovic/hotels/README.md

 - **Livewire** is used for the reservation flow to handle the multi-step form without full page reloads.
 - **Twill CMS** is used for managing rooms to provide a structured and multilingual content editing experience.
 - **Filament** is used for admin management due to its speed and ease of building admin panels.
 - **URL-based localization** ensures clear language separation and better user experience.
+For now, it is used id for rooms.
+This can be updated with translated slugs.
 - **Separation of concerns** between CMS, frontend, and admin improves maintainability.

 ---

 ## Notes

+- Rooms can't be reserved if they are already booked in that period.
+That's why there is a checker called in the Livewire component.
+It returns an error message if the room is already booked (simple).
+- We are using ReservationService for availlability and adding reservation.
+This is done just for good practice how to separate concerns, using dependency injection.
+- Separating service is also good for testing.
+Test for ReservationService is in ReservationServiceTest.php.
+I did that, because this is a good example of edge cases.
 - Users must be authenticated to access room-related pages.
 - Basic validation is implemented for reservation dates.
 - Localization is handled via URL prefix.
+- Exam has simple test coverage.
+  - Those tests will clear database.
+So, if you want to run them, run `php artisan migrate:fresh --seed` after it.
+  - You may run: `php artisan test`.
+This can be later changed not to make db changes.

 ---

 ## Future Improvements

-- Prevent overlapping reservations
-- Add pricing and availability logic
+- Add pricing and availability logic with the proposition for free days.
 - Improve UI/UX
+- Using slugs instead of IDs for rooms.
+- Each reservation to have a single page
+- Make new tests and update them not to make db changes.
+- Point out more edge cases and make tests for it.